denoland/std/info/agents-list.md

 - `agents/hal3.md` The general purpose bot to go to when the requests appear to be self-contradictory, lack sufficient information, or contain fallacies.

-- `agents/backchat.md` this bot knows about threads and switching between them.
-  It can create new threads.

 - `agents/creatorBot.md` This agent generates accurate and comprehensive system prompts (other agents) for a business process.
 It does this by generating structured system prompts that include all necessary components, such as an